-This course is a continuation of the instruction with paid business and industry employment experiences of Career Preparation I. Extended Career Preparation provides opportunities for students to participate in a work-bases learning experience that combines classroom instruction with business and industry employment experiences.
+This course is a continuation of the instruction with business and industry employment or internship experiences of Career Preparation I.

+Extended Career Preparation II provides opportunities for students to participate in a work-based learning experience that combines classroom instruction with business and industry employment experiences.
 The goal is to prepare students with a variety of skills for a changing workplace.
 Career preparation is relevant and rigorous, supports student attainment of academic standards, and effectively prepares students for college and career success.
+This course may be taken a second time if the student is experiencing different aspects of the industry and demonstrating proficiency in additional and more advanced knowledge and skills.
+In order to qualify for this course, the student's work experience must align to the student's career cluster.